mithril-security/blind_llama_client/docs/docs/concepts/hardened-environments.md

 While serving AI models inside hardened environments is necessary, it is not sufficient to fully provide privacy guarantees to users as there is no way to prove that such data protection mechanism are in place.

 That is why we leverage secure hardware modules, known as TPMs, to provide cryptographic proof that such privacy controls are deployed, therefore blinding even ourselves from users’ data.

-We will see in the next pages how we can use TPMs to create such irrefutable proof to convince external users their data is only handled by trustworthy code.

 <div style="text-align: left;">
   <a href="../overview" class="btn">Back</a>